kathariemer/DiscreteEventSimulation_PopulationModel/README.md

 As can be seen in the table above, ```err.m``` is the error function used in the Simulated Annealing algorithm.
 The classes ```dataArray``` and ```meanArray``` have been defined for easier handling of the data and find application throughout all files.
 The function ```MonteCarloPop.m``` is the only one calling the Java simulation, so the initial conditions in ```init.txt``` are only used by this function.

-### setupJava.m

-Update the matlab environment to invoke methods from the java program.
-This only has to be run once (but should do no harm when repeated).

-It adds the path to the jar file, and therefore allows to run the simulation in MATLAB's environment.
-Since I do not know your folder structure, the script relies on the relative path from the ```Calibration``` folder to the ```JAR```.
-Make sure to run this in the ```Calibration``` folder.

 ## PopulationModel

 A Java/Maven Project